-667. The Heads of State and Government reiterated that the high-level political forum under the auspices of the General Assembly and the Economic and Social Council will have the central role in overseeing follow-up and review at the global level of the 2030 Agenda for Sustainable Development, including its 17 Sustainable Development Goals (SDGs) and their 169 targets in a balanced and integrated manner, providing political leadership, guidance and recommendations, working coherently with the General Assembly, the Economic and Social Council and other relevant organs and forums, in line with existing mandates.
-They recalled the ministerial declarations adopted by the forum in 2016, 2017 and 2018 and looked forward to the convening of the forum under the auspices of the Council and the Assembly during its seventy-third and seventy-fourth session, respectively, in 2019, recognizing its importance for maintaining political momentum in support of the 2030 Agenda for Sustainable Development.
+765. The Heads of State and Government reiterated that the high-level political forum under the auspices of the General Assembly and the Economic and Social Council have the central role in overseeing follow-up and review at the global level of the 2030 Agenda for Sustainable Development, including its 17 Sustainable Development Goals (SDGs) and their 169 targets in a balanced and integrated manner, providing political leadership, guidance and recommendations, working coherently with the General Assembly, the Economic and Social Council and other relevant organs and forums, in line with existing mandates.
+They recalled the political declaration and the ministerial declarations adopted by the forum in 2019, 2021, 2022 and 2023 and took note of the convening of the SDG Summit under the auspices of the General Assembly on 18-19 September 2023 and its political declaration, which was co-facilitated by Qatar and Ireland, recognizing its importance for maintaining political momentum in support of the 2030 Agenda for Sustainable Development.

-668. The Heads of State and Government reaffirmed the importance to conduct the voluntary national reviews (VNRs), as part of follow-up and review mechanisms of the 2030 Agenda for Sustainable Development which are expected to serve as a basis for the regular reviews by the High-Level Political Forum (HLPF) meeting under the auspices of ECOSOC.
-As stipulated in paragraph 84 of the 2030 Agenda, regular reviews by the HLPF are to be voluntary, state-led, undertaken by both developed and developing countries, and involve multiple stakeholders.
+766. The Heads of State and Government reaffirmed the importance to conduct the voluntary national reviews (VNRs), as part of follow-up and review mechanisms of the 2030 Agenda for Sustainable Development which serve as a basis for the regular reviews by the High-Level Political Forum (HLPF) meeting under the auspices of ECOSOC.
+As stipulated in paragraph 84 of the 2030 Agenda, regular reviews by the HLPF are voluntary, state-led, undertaken by both developed and developing countries, and involve multiple stakeholders.
 The VNRs aim to facilitate the sharing of experiences, including successes, challenges and lessons learned, with a view to accelerating the implementation of the 2030 Agenda.
 The VNRs also seek to strengthen policies and institutions of governments and to mobilize multi-stakeholder support and partnerships for the implementation of the Sustainable Development Goals.
-They also commended the Voluntary National Reviews that already took place and will take place.
+They also commended NAM Member States that have presented their Voluntary National Review Reports since the XVIII NAM Summit.